 Cardholders also enjoy a $50 annual hotel credit that is automatically applied to the first $50 in annual hotel expenses booked through Ultimate Rewards.
 This statement credit essentially reduces the card’s $95 annual fee to only $45.

-Plus, cardmembers will receive an 10% anniversary point boost based on however many points a member earned the prior year.
+Plus, cardmembers will receive a 10% anniversary point boost based on however many points a member earned the prior year.
 For example, if you earned 20,000 points using your Chase Sapphire Preferred, then you would receive 2,000 points on your card anniversary.

 4 Reasons to Book Travel With the Chase Sapphire Preferred Card

 Chase Sapphire Preferred is a particularly versatile card, and it’s a smart choice when you’re new to travel rewards credit cards in general.
-The $95 annual fee might seem scary if you’ve never paid for a credit card before, but that fee is small change when you consider all of the travel benefits and freebies you’ll receive.
+The $95 annual fee might seem scary if you’ve never paid for a credit card before, but that fee is a small change when you consider all of the travel benefits and freebies you’ll receive.
 Here are a few of our favorite perks.